marceloguzman/Lyrical-GraphQL-Complete/README.md

   - packages updated to avoid the $PushAll issue [(Github link)](https://github.com/StephenGrider/Lyrical-GraphQL/issues/17)
   - Some extra CSS added to style the app
   - I made some changes to set all queries from the queries folder
+  - Tidying up code using [prettier.io](https://prettier.io/)

 ### Installation